devkiraa/SecuKeyguard/README.md

 Create a new branch for your feature or bug fix.
 Make your changes and ensure all tests pass.
 Submit a pull request detailing your changes and improvements.
-License
-This project is not licensed under the MIT License.
-You can find the details in the LICENSE file.

 Contact
 If you have any questions or suggestions about SecuKeyGuard, feel free to contact us:

-Email: your-email@example.com
+Email: devkiraa@gmail.com
-GitHub: your-username
+GitHub: devkiraa
-Twitter: @your-twitter-handle
+Twitter: @devkiraa
 Thank you for using SecuKeyGuard, and we hope it helps you manage your passwords securely!